tommlogan/riskblog/_posts/2017-11-22-youve-got-the-power.md

 ---
 layout: post
-title:  "You've got the power - published in Nature"
+title:  "You've got the power (published in Nature)"
 author: Tom Logan and James Arnott
 excerpt: If your institution won't break down barriers for you, do it yourself.
 date:   2017-11-22